 Regardless of your fitness level or experience, cycling is a sport that’s suited to almost everyone.
 Aside from the physical and mental health benefits, another big perk is that you can ride any way you want – you can cycle fast or slow, solo or with friends, for just 30 minutes or for the whole day.
 You can explore new areas, whether that’s your own city or parts of the countryside.
 Don’t feel daunted about getting into the saddle; remember every single cyclist was a beginner once, and it’s never too late to get back on that bike.

 Have you recently taken up cycling?
 Or are you thinking of giving it a go?
 We’d love to hear from you!
-Email us at [email protected] or leave a comment below.
+Join the conversation on the Rest Less community forum, or leave a comment below.